Yandex Cloud

 • rule_ids: List of IDs of rules from the basic set to which the exclusion will apply.
 To specify individual rules, set exclude_all to false.

-For more information about sws_waf_profile properties, see this Terraform provider article.
+For more on the properties of the sws_waf_profile resource, see this provider guide.

 2. Create the resources: